- Jerry Kammer

 Senior Research Fellow

 Jerry Kammer, a nationally recognized journalist, is a Senior Research Fellow for the Center for Immigration Studies (CIS).
-The Center is a Washington, DC-based research institute that examines the impact of immigration on American society.
+He is most recently the author of "Losing Control: How a Left-Right Coalition Blocked Immigration Reform and Provoked the Backlash That Elected Trump".

 Prior to joining the Center in 2009, Mr. Kammer spent over 30 years as a journalist.
 He began his work in journalism in 1974 as a reporter with the Navajo Times.
 In 1986, Mr. Kammer became the Northern Mexico correspondent for the Arizona Republic, where his work was honored with the Robert F. Kennedy Award for humanitarian journalism.
 As a member of the Republic's investigative team, he received both the National Headliner Award and the Gerald Loeb Award for his coverage of the national savings and loan scandal, whose central figure was Phoenix financier Charles Keating.